mfessenden/SKTiled/Docs/Documentation/Tiled Properties.md

 - [Querying Properties](#custom-properties)
 - [Custom Properties](#custom-properties)

-One of the most useful features of **SKTiled** is the ability to exploit Tiled's custom properties for most objects.
+One of the most useful features of **SKTiled** is the ability to take advantage of Tiled's custom properties for most object types.
-Any object that conforms to the `SKTiledObject` protocol will inherit methods for parsing Tiled object properties.
+Any object that conforms to the `TiledAttributedType` protocol will inherit methods for parsing Tiled object properties.

-**SKTiled** supports the newer **color** and **file** property types (values are stored as strings internally anyway, which *SKTiled* already supports).
+**SKTiled** supports the newer **color** and **file** property types (values are stored as strings internally anyway, which the API already supports).
 The custom color/file types listed above will also be parsed if they are created as string types in Tiled.

-Currently all **SKTiled** property values are stored as strings, though this may change in the future.
+Currently all **SKTiled** property values are stored as strings, though this might change in the future.

 ## Querying Properties

-The `SKTiledObject` protocol enables you to easily query attributes in your scenes.
+The `TiledAttributedType` protocol enables you to easily query attributes in your scenes.
 The methods work exactly the same for all **SKTiled** classes.

 ```swift